 Analysts say that at some point moderate rebels will have to confront this radical vision for a hypothetical post-Assad Syria.

-ISIS’ vision for Syria “is in complete contrast to most FSA-banner battalions who think strictly in terms of Syria as a nation-state,” he says.
+ISIL’ vision for Syria “is in complete contrast to most FSA-banner battalions who think strictly in terms of Syria as a nation-state,” he says.

 The infighting between rebel groups has been exacerbated by U.S. involvement in Syria -- both in the form of weapons provided to moderate rebel groups and the proposed U.S.-led strike.